NoraDoss/project4/project-ml-microservice-kubernetes/README.md

 ### Kubernetes Steps

 * Setup and Configure Docker locally
+- Run, build, and deploy your docker by executing `./run_docker.sh`
+- Upload your docker image to docker hub by executing `./upload_docker.sh`

 * Setup and Configure Kubernetes locally
+- Start your kubernetes cluster by executing `minikube start`
+- Check your cluster status by executing `kubectl config view`

 * Create Flask app in Container
+- Test your application by executing `./make_prediction.sh`

 * Run via kubectl
+- Run your application via kubernetes by executing `./run_kubernetes.sh`